dchukwurah/MicrosoftAzure/blobstoragetask.md

 ## Blockers
-- When trying to script, can't figure out how to change the image in index.ejs file (Script not working)
+- When trying to use sed command I couldn't figure out how to change the image in index.ejs file sed command did not work